apache/brpc-website/themes/docsy/userguide/content/en/docs/Adding content/feedback.md

 ## Adding Analytics

-The Docsy theme contains built-in support for [Google Analytics](https://analytics.google.com/analytics/web/) via Hugo's [internal template](https://gohugo.io/templates/internal/#google-analytics), which is included in the theme.
-Once you set Analytics up as described below, usage information for your site (such as page views) is sent to your Google Analytics account.

-### Setup

-1. Ensure you have [set up a Google Analytics property](https://support.google.com/analytics/answer/1042508) for your site: this gives you an Analytics ID to add to your config, which Docsy in turn adds to all your site's pages.
-1. Open `config.toml`.
-1. Enable Google Analytics by setting the Tracking ID property to your site's Analytics ID.

-        [services.googleAnalytics]
-        id = "UA-00000000-0"

-1. Save and close `config.toml`.
 1. Ensure that your site is built with `HUGO_ENV="production"`, as Docsy only adds Analytics tracking to production-ready sites.
 You can specify this variable as a command line flag to Hugo:

     ```